-An eventual easing of oil sanctions will allow Iran to increase production, however a significant ramp-up from current estimated levels of about 2.8mn b/d to pre-sanction levels of about 4mn b/d would take threeto-four years from when sanctions are lifted.
+Furthermore, removing oil sanctions will allow Iran to increase production, however a significant ramp-up from current estimated levels of about 2.8mm b/d to post-sanction levels of about 4mm b/d would take three-to-four years from when sanctions are lifted.
 Years of underinvestment in infrastructure, maturing oil fields and a lack of maintenance has damaged fields, destroying some of the country's production capacity.
 The development of new fields will open opportunities for companies in the energy infrastructure sector and they will be instrumental for Iran to boost its crude oil production capacity, with substantial investments and modern technology, particularly in offshore fields.